Gissio/radpro/README.md

 ## Building

-To start building the software, you'll need to install these tools: [Visual Studio Code][vscode-link] and the [platform.io][pio-link] extension.
-Once installed, open the platform.io folder to begin building.
+To build the software, follow these steps:

+* Install [Visual Studio Code][vscode-link].
+* From Visual Studio Code, install the [platform.io][pio-link] extension.
+* Open the `platform.io` folder to begin building the firmware.
-Once you've built the firmware, you'll need to sign the resulting binary using Python and the `tools/sign.py` script.
+* Once you've built the firmware, you'll need to sign the resulting binary using Python and the `tools/sign.py` script.
+* You can also build the software as a simulator by opening the root folder of the project from withing Visual Studio Code.
+Make sure that `sdl2` is installed on your system, which you can install using the [vcpkg][vcpkg-link] package manager.

 ## Thanks